tjoyner/ofvioletsandlicorice/chapter9.md

 Daniel nodded.

 "I was at the notary.
 It's all official, there's a piece of paper, there are witnesses: that wretch of my brother has lost half of our farm.
-I said to the notary that I would buy it back, to tell Baravalle to name his price.
+I said to the notary that I'd buy it back, to tell Baravalle to name his price.
 It came to nothing: he had told him that he'd like to buy the other half from me right away.
-It was clear to me that Baravalle still wanted the land of Ginotta."
+It was then clear to me that Baravalle still wanted the land of Ginotta."

 She pressed her face between her hands.